 Playing Shop (2017 – )

-PLAYING SHOP invites children to create their own art fair and pop-up gift shop, subverting the institution of the arts market.
-A group of 6 – 10 year olds are appointed various roles within the enterprise and will ultimately be selling their own art to the public for prices determined by us.
+PLAYING SHOP is live art for kids.
+We give them something to do, they give us art.
+Together with Australian choreographer Nat Cursio, I invited children to create their own art fair and pop-up gift shop, subverting the institution of the arts market.
+A group of 6 – 10 year olds would be appointed various roles within the enterprise and will ultimately be selling their own art to the public for prices determined by us.

 PLAYING SHOP is a work that mischievously looks at consumerism and child labour, anarchy and aesthetic value while simultaneously being an exercise in ethical decision-making.